East Branch is the first MPL location to get a Smiota Holds Locker!

 With the support of Mayor Tom Barrett and the Common Council, the Milwaukee Public Library Board of Trustees approved the construction of the East Branch as part of The Standard @ East, a mixed-use development.
 Milwaukee Public Library selected HGA Architects to design the new library.
 Winner of the Milwaukee Business Journal's Real Estate Award for Best New Development - Residential.

-The Standard @ East Library is a 5-story building housing the new 16,000 square foot East Branch, 99 apartments with underground parking, surface parking for library patrons and a retail space adjacent to the library on the first floor.
-The Standard @ East Library is developed by HSI, Inc. and designed by Engberg Anderson.
+The Standard @ East Library is a 5-story building housing the 16,000 square-foot East Branch, 99 apartments with underground parking, surface parking for library patrons and a retail space adjacent to the library on the first floor.
+The Standard @ East Library was developed by HSI, Inc. and designed by Engberg Anderson.
 For more information contact (414) 227-0900 or visit www.thestandardmke.com/.

 Exterior Public Art

 Rack: This sculpture begins as a typical row of steel bike racks, which successively leap and transform into a perfect circle.
 While presenting itself as sculpture, the piece is completely functional as a bicycle rack.